-The sponsor shall have the right to designate a majority of the Board of Directors of the Master HOA until all of the single-family homes and lots and condominium units have closed title.
-The sponsor shall also have the right to designate a majority of each Condominium Board of Managers until all of the units in the respective Condominium have closed title.
+The sponsor shall have the right to designate a majority of the Board of each Component until at least 95% of the lots or units in the Component have closed title.
+The sponsor shall also have the right to designate a majority of the Master HOA Board until at least 95% of the lots and unit in all of the Components have closed title.
 Initially, the sponsor will retain a majority ownership of Silo Ridge and will be engaged in selling lots, homes and condominium units.
 Following the expiration of the Initial Control Period (as such term will be defined in the respective governing documents), control will then be in the hands of the respective home owners/condominium unit owners.
-The Master HOA documents will provide a mechanism to redefine the Initial Control Period if, after a reasonable time period, the single-family homes and lots and condominium units subject to the Master HOA have not been developed.
+The Master HOA documents will provide a mechanism to redefine the Initial Control Period if, after a reasonable time period, the Components have not been developed.